ambarishK/NGS-SARS-CoV-2/Reference-based-assembly-and-analysis.md

 TOPHAT is gapped reads aligner using bowtie2 engine.

-## Inluded tools and respective results.
+## Included tools and respective results.

 ## Discussions